Last Updated on September 4, 2020 by Facundo

 - Not as simple to use as an Audio Interface.

-I wrote an Article about two Audio Interfaces which I consider to be excellent for beginners because of how little they cost, their overall sound quality, and the number of ins/outs they provide.
+I wrote an Article about two Audio Interfaces that I consider to be excellent for beginners because of how little they cost, their overall sound quality, and the number of ins/outs they provide.

 Now, here’s a very reasonable question that I used to ask myself when I was just starting out…